yashu1wwww/Bookmyshow-Movies-Live-Ratings-Count/README.md

 ## Since Bms doesn't provide an API key, so used Google's displayed text to fetch and display the output

+## Note: Only Its Displays Ratings Count Not Interested Counts

 Just Enter Movie Name or Movie Name With Year

 you can change the text in the URL for another search.